Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 See also Knitting stitch

 A counted thread stitch which looks similar to knitted stocking stitch.
-Knitting stitch - click to enlarge
+Knitting stitch

 This is worked diagonally over two thread intersections as shown in the diagram.
 Follow the numbering for the first row and the letters for the second row, To achieve a straight edge add shorter stitches as shown.
 Further texture can be added by working a line of backstitch over two threads along the centre of each pair of rows.

 A free embroidery stitch used to edge hemmed fabric.
-Knot stitch - click to enlarge
+Knot stitch

 Bring thread through from back of fabric and work a buttonhole stitch loosely pass needle behind loop of stitch and over working thread as shown in diagram.
 It can be spaced out to make a lacy edging or worked close together.
 More rows can be made working over loops of previous rows.

-Also known as antwerp edging stitch.
+Also known as Antwerp edging stitch.

-A free embroidery stitch based on buttonhole stitch with a knot at the top of each stitch.Knotted buttonhole stitch - click to enlarge
+A free embroidery stitch based on buttonhole stitch with a knot at the top of each stitch.Knotted buttonhole stitch

 Work from left to right.
 Bring needle out on bottom line at A. Make a loop from right to left over left thumb and slip it on to needle.
 With loop still on needle insert needle at B and bring out directly underneath at C, holding thread under point of needle.
 Continue in this way.

-A free embroidery stitch for lines and borders.Knotted chain stitch - click to enlarge
+A free embroidery stitch for lines and borders.Knotted chain stitch

 Work from left to right.
 Bring needle out at the end of the line.
 Make a small vertical stitch on the line towards the left.
 Holding the working thread down with the thumb, slip needle under the first stitch from top to bottom without going through the fabric.
 Pull thread through until a loop is formed, pass the needle under this loop and pull thread away towards the left.